Beelcodes/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   -useRouteMatch is used to match the current URL just like Route. its used to match our data without actually having to render a hook.

 1. How would you explain form validation to someone who has never programmed before?
+   -Form validation is a way to send the user a message if they don't fill the information fields correctly.

 1. In 1-2 sentences, define end to end testing.
+   -End to end testing is a software testing method that tests the application from beginning to end.
+It will use mock info to validate the integration and data integrity and ensure the code is running correctly.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [x] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [x] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements